Up to Cyprus to decide structure of bank levy - ECB

 LONDON British shares gained on Friday, led by BT as investors cheered the resolution of a long-running regulatory battle over its broadband unit.

-BERLIN It is up to the Cypriot government to decide the structure of a levy on depositors in its banks, but its contribution to the bailout must amount to 5.8 billion euros, European Central Bank board member Joerg Asmussen said on Monday.
+BERLIN It is for the Cypriot government to decide the structure of a levy on depositors in its banks but the size of its contribution to the bailout must amount to 5.8 billion euros, European Central Bank board member Joerg Asmussen said on Monday.

-Cyprus delayed a parliamentary vote on the deal until Tuesday, giving the Nicosia government time to build support for it by softening the blow to smaller savers, tilting more of the levy towards those with larger deposits.
+Ahead of a Cypriot parliamentary vote on the deal later on Monday, the Nicosia government was working on plans to soften the blow to smaller savers by tilting more of the levy towards those with larger deposits.

 "It is the Cypriot government's reform programme.
 It is up to the government alone to decide if it wants to change the structure of the ... contribution (from) the banking sector," Asmussen told reporters on the sidelines of a conference in Berlin.